derekaraujo19/liner-notes-final/README.md

 ```

-Alternatively, a deployed demo version can be found [here](https://liner-notes-app.onrender.com/profile)

 ## Acknowledgement
 This application was created using Create React App.

+A deployed version can be found [here](https://liner-notes-app.onrender.com/profile)

 <!-- Font Used: Google Fonts; -->